Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home.md

 One could imagine many ideas for how the immortals could reunite.
 For example, they could avoid the interiors of continents by moving to the coastlines.
 If they are allowed to discuss how to find each other in advance, then they could agree to meet at the planet's North Pole --- assuming that the planet lacks polar bears.

-But Munroe provides a solution that is both sophisticated and elegant.
-His proposed approach is quoted below.
+But Munroe provides a solution that is both sophisticated and elegant, quoted below.

 > If you have no information, walk at random, leaving a trail of stone markers, each one pointing to the next.
 For every day that you walk, rest for three.
 Periodically mark the date alongside the cairn.
 It doesn’t matter how you do this, as long as it’s consistent.
 You could chisel the number of days into a rock, or lay out rocks to plot the number.
 >